harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 </html>
 ```

-Because we want to execute our SPA later in the context of an Electron container, it ‘s essential to provide all script paths **relative to the current document**.
+Because we want to execute our SPA later in the context of an Electron container, it 's essential to provide all script paths **relative to the current document**.
 Ensure that there is **no leading slash** for your script references.

 ## Building the Single Page Application

-Okay, having all those things written down, it’s time to care about the build.
-We’ll use Gulp to transform our TypeScript code into JavaScript and copy all those assets required by our app.
+Okay, having all those things written down, it's time to care about the build.
+We'll use Gulp to transform our TypeScript code into JavaScript and copy all those assets required by our app.
 (See my [series on Gulp right here for more detailed guides]({% post_url 2015-10-08-frontend-build-series-introduction %}))

 ```javascript